TimoM/Schnatter/README.markdown

 ## Schnatter – PHP BlogEngine

-Schnatter ist still in development and not supposed for practical.
+Schnatter is still in development and not supposed for practical use.